 Free from Pain, Thanks to 'A Joint Effort'

-Stephanie Schwam was in tremendous pain and almost couldn't walk when she diagnosed with hip dysplasia.
+Stephanie Schwam was in tremendous pain and almost could't walk when she diagnosed with hip dysplasia.
 She visited orthopaedic surgeon Daniel Valaik who, after watching her walk down the hallway, knew immediately that Stephanie need a hip replacement.
 Dr. Valaik, who practices at Suburban Hospital, recognized the need to coordinate Stephanie's medical care both prior to as well as immediately following her surgery.
 He explains: "I was able to work closely with Stephanie's cardiologist Mark Milner at Johns Hopkins Community Physicians Heart Care to ensure she was ready for surgery and would come through the surgery with flying colors."

 New Directions - Fall 2014

-Johns Hopkins Community Physicians Germantown and North Bethesda open on Saturday; North Bethesda welcomes medicine physician Annie George, M.D., and family medicine practitioner Khanh Nguyen, M.D; and Kidney and Liver Transplant Clinic now offered at Downtown Bethesda.
+Johns Hopkins Community Physicians Germantown and North Bethesda are open on Saturday; North Bethesda welcomes medicine physician Annie George, M.D., and family medicine practitioner Khanh Nguyen, M.D; and Kidney and Liver Transplant Clinic now offered at Downtown Bethesda.

 Wellness Matters - Fall 2014